Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models: Partially Collapsed sampling for topic models

-Another advantage of the PC-LDA approach in a multi-core setting is that since the documents are conditionally independent it allows us to rearrange document sampling between cores freely during the sampling of $\mathbf{z}|\Phi$ using a job stealing approach where workers that have finished sampling \textquotedbl{}their\textquotedbl{} documents can \textquotedbl{}steal\textquotedbl{} jobs from other cores \citep{Lea2000} and hence evening out the workload between workers during sampling.
-This approach can probably be improved further, but show another straight-forward benefit from conditioning on $\Phi$.
+Another advantage of the PC-LDA approach in a multi-core setting is that since the topic indicators of different documents, $\mathbf{z}_{d}$, are conditionally independent given $\Phi$ it allows us to rearrange document sampling between cores freely during the sampling of $p(\mathbf{z}|\Phi)$.
+By using a job stealing approach where workers that have finished sampling "their" documents can "steal" jobs from other cores we can balance the workload between workers during sampling \citep{Lea2000}.
+This approach can probably be improved further, but it shows another straight-forward benefit from conditioning on $\Phi$.